aeon-technology/docs/content/ExeCommands/Model.md

 ```
 $MODEL=$SETFC
 	REMOVE = FALSE | TRUE
-	RESET = TRUE | FALSE
+	OVERWRITE = TRUE | FALSE
 $END
 ```
-sets the formal charges, two parameters are accepted.
-REMOVE will remove all formal charge values and then stop.
-The default is FALSE.
-RESET treats existing values.
+Sets the formal charges, two parameters are accepted: REMOVE and OVERWRITE.

+- **REMOVE** will set all atoms to zero formal charges.
+This command will supersede other options.

+- **OVERWRITE** is used to treat existing values.
 If TRUE, all existing values will be erased and then recalculated.
 If FALSE, the existing values will not be changed, only atoms without formal charges will be calculated.
 The default is TRUE.

 ### GUESSBOND (S)
 ```